Michael Bradley (soccer): Coaching career

 On October 23, 2023, Stabæk Fotball announced that Bradley would become an assistant coach.
 He reunited with his father, who was head coach of the club at the time.

-In June 2025, he joined the Canada national team as an guest assistant coach for their matches during the June international window.
+In June 2025, he joined the Canada national team as a guest assistant coach for their matches during the June international window.

-On June 12, 2025, Bradley was named the new head coach of New York Red Bulls II in MLS Next Pro.
+On June 12, 2025, Bradley was named the new head coach of New York Red Bulls II in MLS Next Pro, leading them to their first-ever MLS Next Pro championship.

+On December 15, 2025, Bradley was announced as the new head coach of the New York Red Bulls in Major League Soccer.

 Personal life

-Bradley speaks fluent English, Italian, Dutch, German, and Spanish.
+Bradley speaks fluent Italian, Dutch, German, and Spanish in addition to his native English.
 He is married to Amanda, a former University of Rhode Island tennis player.
 The couple have a son and a daughter, born in 2012 and 2014 respectively.

 Bradley's father, Bob, managed sides including the United States men's national team and Toronto FC for a brief period while his son was captain of the club.
 Scott Bradley, the younger brother of Bob and uncle of Michael, played as a catcher in Major League Baseball, primarily for the Seattle Mariners, and served as long-time coach of the Princeton Tigers.
 Michael Bradley's sister married the Australian-born soccer player Andy Rose.